Introduction

 JSON_EXTRACT_PATH_TEXT(<column_identifier>, '<path_name>')

-In this example the is JSON_DATA is the column we want to look for.
+In this example the JSON_DATA column is the column we want to look for.
 The column is located as second column.
 We need to define this with the column number, in this case this is the second column so you should use __column2__.
 The path is orderId, to extract the orderId we will create this formula:

 JSON_EXTRACT_PATH_TEXT(__column2__, '"orderId"').